antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-24-meudon-france.md

 &nbsp;

 <p >
-  <span lang="EN-US">Nowadays we are surrounded by all kind of news related conflicts, cultural and politic situations and it&#8217;s not always easy to remain positive, but as <strong>Ira says &#8220;Life is much more than what the government controls.
+  <span lang="EN-US">Nowadays we are surrounded by all kind of news related conflicts, cultural and politic situations and it's not always easy to remain positive, but as <strong>Ira says &#8220;Life is much more than what the government controls.
 Meudon is a wonderful place to live and raise a family due to the history, people, and culture here&#8221;</strong>.
 </p>